 1/4 cup molasses

 Sort the beans and remove any stones or particles.
 Place beans in a large bowl or pot and cover completely with cold water.
 Cover and let soak overnight at room temperature.
 Drain.

-Place beans, bacon and onion in slow cooker.
+Place beans, bacon, and onion in the slow cooker.
 Whisk together remaining ingredients and pour over beans.
 Stir to combine.
 Set slow cooker to Low heat setting and cook for 10-12 hours until beans are tender.

-Slow cooked shredded beef in place of ground beef makes these tacos extra special, and beer and Mexican spices makes them flavorful!
+Slow-cooked shredded beef in place of ground beef makes these tacos extra special, and beer and Mexican spices make them flavorful!

 3-5 pounds grass-fed beef brisket